INTRODUCTION TO OUR CURRICULUM

 - Provide thorough coverage of the skills, concepts and knowledge set out in the 2014 National Curriculum programmes of study (Classes 1 to 6) and the Early Years Foundation Stage Framework (Nursery and Reception).

-Each term, the whole school also participates in themed weeks planned to develop a particular aspect of the curriculum in an exciting, interactive way.
-These have included Enterprise Week (business and innovation skills), Anti-Bullying Week, Science Week, Fitness Week and Safety Week.
+Over the course of an academic year, the whole school also participates in themed weeks planned to develop a particular aspect of the curriculum in an exciting, interactive way.
+These have included Anti-Bullying Week, Science Week, Fitness Week and Safety Week.